-Federal judge blocks Alabama’s tough abortion law
+Federal judge blocks Alabama’s strict abortion ban

 MONTGOMERY, Ala.
-(AP) — A federal judge on Tuesday blocked Alabama’s near-total abortion ban from taking effect next month, saying the law, part of wave of abortion restrictions by conservative states, is clearly unconstitutional.
+(AP) — A federal judge on Tuesday blocked Alabama’s near-total abortion ban from taking effect next month, saying the law, part wave of new abortion restrictions by conservative states, is clearly unconstitutional.

-U.S. District Judge Myron Thompson issued an expected preliminary injunction blocking Alabama from enforcing the law that would make performing an abortion a felony in almost all cases.
+U.S. District Judge Myron Thompson issued an expected preliminary injunction temporarily blocking Alabama from enforcing the law that would make performing an abortion a felony in almost all cases.
 The ruling came after abortion providers sued to block the law from taking effect Nov.
-15.
+15. The injunction will remain in place until Thompson decides the full case.

 “Alabama’s abortion ban contravenes clear Supreme Case Court precedent,” Thompson wrote in an accompanying opinion.
 “It violates the right of an individual to privacy, to make choices central to personal dignity and autonomy.
 It diminishes the capacity of women to act in society, and to make reproductive decisions.
 It defies the United States Constitution.”